youldash/iOS/Day 5/README.md

 **Congratulations!** You have made it through our intensive training course :)

-Though...
+But...
 I have a confession to make!
 This is an enormous amount of information and should probably be a very lengthy handout.
 Nevertheless, I hope that you've enjoyed what was covered so far, and at least you've got a better understanding in making your ideas a living reality.

 Thank you for sharing your interests!